xtuml/mc/doc/notes/8019_masl/8019_masl_dnt.md

 independently of the syntax on their own class diagram.

 6.2.3.1 Population
-The population of MASL through input serial string MASLDSL is a somewhat separate concern from syntax.
-A `population` class together with `population` class-based operations on the MASL syntax classes coordinate to create and link legal instances in the model of MASL.
-An input stream of string data (MASLDSL) is directed by the `population` class to the correct classes for creation, initialization and linking of the MASL syntax class instances.
+The population of MASL through input serial string MASL is a somewhat separate concern from syntax.
+A `population` class together with `populate` class-based operations on the MASL syntax classes coordinate to create and link legal instances in the model of MASL.
+An input stream of MASL represented as string data is directed by the `population` class to the correct classes for creation, initialization and linking of the MASL syntax class instances.

-An important function of the `population` class is to maintain context for the input stream of MASLDSL.
-A parent/child association is maintained on `element` that enables the syntax population operations to know which previously created model element is the container for the present model element.
-In a sense, this context is representing in the MASL model the hierarchy of the parser abstract syntax tree (AST).
+An important function of the `population` class is to maintain context for the input stream of serialized MASL.
+A parent/child association is maintained on `element` that enables the syntax `populate` operations to know which previously created model element is the container for the present model element.
+This context represents in the MASL model the hierarchy of the abstract syntax tree (AST) of the parser.

 6.2.3.2 Marking
 A model of marking is depicted that relates the `pragma` class to all